Ameobea/homepage/notes/content/posts/fixing-pmndrs-postprocessing-recursive-depth-texture-binding.md

 I've been working on building [3D scenes and environments](https://github.com/ameobea/sketches-3d) in the browser using Three.JS.
 As part of those, I make pretty heavy use of the [pmndrs `postprocessing` library](https://github.com/pmndrs/postprocessing) for post-processing and effects.

-I've also implemented a custom godrays effect that works with `postprocesing` called [`three-good-godrays`](https://github.com/ameobea/three-good-godrays).
+I've also implemented a custom godrays effect that works with `postprocessing` called [`three-good-godrays`](https://github.com/ameobea/three-good-godrays).
 It creates a custom pass that is added to the postprocessing `EffectComposer` which renders volumetric screen-space godrays by reading the depth buffer and shadow map for a light.

 ## The Problem